matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Preliminaries

 In this tutorial, it is assumed that you are already familiar with deploying smart contracts on zkSync.
-If not, please refer to the first section of the [Hello World](../developer-guides/hello-world.md) tutorial.
+If not, please refer to the first section of the [quickstart tutorial](../developer-guides/hello-world.md).

 It is also assumed that you already have some experience working with Ethereum.